Celebrate Every Win— And Put Your Impostor In Her Place!

 While celebration is vital, it’s not the sole nutrient of the spirit.
 More tools are needed to release perfectionism and the impostor syndrome from our lives.
 One example is the ever-elusive self-care and the inclination to neglect ourselves.
 We want to be there for others, and in the process, we don’t believe we deserve or have time to do what’s best for our own well-being.

 In a future article, I’ll explore releasing the tendency towards martyrism and re-leasing life through the lens of self-care— both on a macro level (our greater energy of Mental, Physical, Spiritual, Emotional) and on a micro-level of movement and tiny changes in diet and mindset to nurture your different physiologies and holistic wellness.
-It might sound new-agey, but I assure you it’s science-based.
+It might sound new-agey, but I assure you it’s research-based.
 But before that, check back in a week for an article that’s chock-full of resources related to DRIVEN’s recent topicality, including the Impostor Syndrome.
 You’ll be amazed at what we’ve been able to compile, and you’ll be glad you engaged!